CLiF-1593/ADOFAI_VideoVFX/README.md

 > Downloading and using other people's videos and works without permission is prohibited.
 > You must use only the video that you recorded yourself or with the author's permission.
-> The source of the used video must be indicated, and the user is responsible for violating it.
+> The source of the used video must be credited, and the user is responsible for violating it.
 > By default, the redistribution of maps is strictly prohibited,
 > but it is possible with the permission of both map creators and video authors.
 > If the use of this program causes copyright or other problems,